jerela/mola/README.md

 ## TODO:
 - checks to see if matrix is positive/negative definite/semidefinite
-- different matrix norms (only Frobenius norm implemented right now)
+- different matrix norms (only Frobenius and Euclidean norm implemented right now)
-- class wrapping generalized least squares in an approachable interface
 - Gauss-Newton iteration
 - Levenberg-Marquardt algorithm
 - regularized least squares
-- simple decompositions
+- more decompositions (only QR implemented so far)
-- support for complex numbers

 ## License